Anatole de Baudot: Views

 A long time ago the influence of the architect declined, and the engineer, l'homme moderne par excellence, is beginning to replace him...
 It will not be [arbitrarily chosen] shapes which will form the basis of the new architecture: in urban planning, in the real application of modern construction, the taking into account of the new situations which must be reckoned with will lead us to the shapes so long sought in vain.
 But, you will say, what you propose are the methods of engineering today.
 I do not deny it, for these are correct.

-De Baudot's alternative design for the Galerie des machines, published in 1905.
+Anatole de Baudot's alternative design for the Galerie des machines, published in 1905.

-However, commenting on the Galerie des machines built for the 1889 exposition, De Baudot found that the proportions did not work.
+However, commenting on the Galerie des machines built for the 1889 exposition, Baudot found that the proportions did not work.
 He was disconcerted by the reversal of proportions from traditional structures: the supports tapered towards the ground, and the steel girders were narrow and light.

 In 1905 his alternative design was published, enclosing an equal area with supporting pillars and arches that had more conventional proportions.